 Supervising attorneys will be asked to sign a BYU Law Field Placement Memorandum of Understanding

 A student who is interested in a Clinical Alliance experience will need to register for the appropriate Clinical Alliance class listed in the course information list.
 To petition for – and to receive approval for your proposed clinical alliance, you will need to fill out the term related petition located in LINX.

 Once you receive approval for your Clinical Alliance petition, you will need to make sure that the required paperwork is signed by your supervising attorney.
 This signed paperwork needs to be submitted to Karen Andrews’ office before your externship or clinical alliance can be approved.

 The BYU Law Field Placement Memorandum of Understanding should be signed by your supervising attorney.
 You can download the paperwork from the link below and ask your supervising attorney to sign and scan it back to either yourself or Karen Andrews at: firstname.lastname@example.org

 BYU Law Field Placement Memorandum of Understanding

 A current Master Internship Agreement is required by the BYU Internship Office.
 The Internship Agreement has to be current within the last 10 years.
-To find out whether there is a current Master Internship Agreement on file, click on the following link: https://intern.byu.edu/, click on the Students tab and scroll down to the Internship Master Agreement Database.
-You should be able to query your office or supervisor here.
-Also – Karen Andrews should be able to tell you quickly if there is a current Master Agreement on file.
+To find out whether there is a current Master Internship Agreement on file for the office that you are interested in, click on the link below.
+Karen Andrews should be able to tell you quickly if there is a current Master Agreement on file.